DanielKocan/EasyMatchmaking/Docs/Documentation.md

 **PIE Limitations:**
 - Works great for lobby testing
 - Has issues with World Partition when joining dedicated servers
-- Use packaged builds for full server testing
+- Use packaged builds for full and proper server testing

 ### Using Example Blueprints

-1. Check `Plugins/EasyMatchmaking/Content/Examples/` for example widgets and Blueprints
+1. Check `Plugins/EasyMatchmaking/Content/` for example widgets and Blueprints
 2. Use these as templates for your own UI
 3. Key Blueprint functions:
    - `Create Lobby` - Create a new lobby